75th Guards Rifle Division: Battle of Kursk

-Chernigov-Pripyat Offensive (1943)
+Chernigov-Pripyat offensive (1943)

-The division's soldiers then helped clear left-bank Ukraine during the Chernigov-Pripyat Offensive of the Central Front, part of the 70th Army and then the 60th Army's 30th Rifle Corps.
+The division's soldiers then helped clear left-bank Ukraine during the Chernigov-Pripyat offensive of the Central Front, part of the 70th Army and then the 60th Army's 30th Rifle Corps.
 For helping to clear Bakhmach, the division was given the honorific "Bakhmach" on 9 September.
 On 25 September parts of the division crossed the Dnieper River in the area of Tarasovichi and Yasnogorodka and seized a bridgehead.
 During the subsequent weeks, the 75th Guards fought in fierce fighting to expand the bridgehead.
 For courage shown in battle, 63 officers and men of the division were made Heroes of the Soviet Union, and 829 recognized with awards and medals.

-Kiev Offensive Operations
+Kiev offensive operations

 In October and November 1943, the division, part of the 60th Army of the 1st Ukrainian Front, fought in the Kiev offensive operation.
 From January to July 1944 the division fought as part of the 65th Army of the Belarusian (from 17 February 1st Belarusian) Front.
 On 6 January, the division numbered 7,516 personnel, including 821 officers and 2,214 non-commissioned officers.
-Between 8 and 14 January, the 75th Guards fought in the Kalinkovichi-Mozyr Offensive, which aimed to capture Kalinkovichi and Mozyr in eastern Belarus.
+Between 8 and 14 January, the 75th Guards fought in the Kalinkovichi-Mozyr offensive, which aimed to capture Kalinkovichi and Mozyr in eastern Belarus.
 The division was part of the 105th Rifle Corps along with the 132nd and 253rd Rifle Divisions at the time.
 In the first echelon, the 75th Guards and the 132nd were tasked with taking Davydovichi, Kholodniki, and Domanovichi.
 After the corps' breakthrough, the 1st Guards Tank Corps was to exploit it and encircle Kalinkovichi from the northwest.
 The assault began at 09:40 hours on 8 January, just before the end of an artillery bombardment.
 The division and the rest of its corps ran into strong German opposition, and only a limited advance was achieved.
 The 75th Guards were unable to advance and retreated back to their jumping-off positions at the end of the first day.
 After several days of indecisive fighting, the 1st Guards Tank Corps was committed to achieve the breakthrough on 11 January.
 The division covered the corps' realignment on a new direction of advance.

 The infantry-supported tank attack broke through the German line, and the division cooperated with the 1st Guards Tank Corps' 17th Guards Tank Brigade in the attack on 5th Panzer Division positions along and east of the Shatsilki–Kalinkovichi road, but ran into fierce resistance.
 Assisted by airstrikes and an artillery bombardment, the tank brigade was able to capture the village of Anisovichi.
 The 69th and 75th Guards Rifle Divisions cleared 65th Army lines of communications and supply of German troops, enabling the 1st Guards Tank Corps to continue advancing south.
 In the afternoon of 12 January, the two rifle divisions provided support to the 15th and 17th Guards Tank Brigades in their successful assaults on the fortified villages of Turovichi and Zapolye, only 15 km from Kalinkovichi.